Menuka786/homeWork7/Develop copy/utils/README.md

 ## Installation
 To install necessary dependencies, run the following command:
 ```
-lfjldfldf
+npm i
 ```
 ## Usage
-lfjldfjalfj
+Copy the repo and run your index.js in terminal, answers the question.
 ## License

-  This project is licensed under the MIT license.
+  This project is licensed under the APACHE 5.0 license.
 ## Contributing
-fdfldjf
+Feel free to send me email if you have any contribution.
 ## Tests
 To run tests, run the following command:
 ```
-kfdkfljdfl
+None as of now
 ```
 ## License
 undefined
 ## Questions
-If you have any questions contact me directly at fkjdlfal.
+If you have any questions contact me directly at menukaingingd@gmail.com.
-You can find more of my work at [fldfadfjl](http://github.com/fldfadfjl/).
+You can find more of my work at [Menuka786](http://github.com/Menuka786/).